without Internet Explorer,

 Rheingold is probably the most consistent modern Grave Digger album.
 I fully understand that I risk redundancy by stating this, as Grave Digger rivals the great Overkill in terms of tenacity and perseverance.
 Regardless, Boldendahl's crew has never been able to deliver the goods for an entire album, coming close on efforts such as Excalibur and Knights of the Cross.
 Rheingold stands tall and mighty above all, boasting nothing but punishing killer for the entire duration.
 Even the bonus tracks "goodbye" and "Hero" are searing, memorable, and invaluable tie-ins to the grand scope of the lyrical concept.

 Boltendahl has always been big on the historical lyrical themes, so Wagner's epic naturally translates well into the heavy metal arena, especially when it is espoused by his primal, gritty inflection.
 He cleans up his approach for most of the choruses, channeling Blind Guardian and adding to the cinematic scope of Rheingold.
-On most Grave Digger albums his harsh roars can grow tiring, but there is just enough variety and quality songwriting here to keep the pressure off of him for the bulk of the proceedings.
+On some Grave Digger albums his harsh roars can grow tiring on their own, but there is just enough variety and quality songwriting here to keep the pressure off of him for the bulk of the proceedings.
 Interesting deviations occur during the spoken-word segments of "Sword" or the crooning present on the closer "Twilight of the Gods".

 The keyboards I can go either way on.
 The orchestral build-up "The Ring (Overture)" is potent, but it ends up being a bit of an anti-climax when you realize there are several tracks superior to the title track that would have served as a more punishing introduction to the album.
 To Katzenburg's credit, he does texture some convincing faux-orchestral passages.
 The problem is that he only appears during interludes and breaks in the action, making the entire performance come off as a bit superfluous in the end, akin to window-dressing.
 The rhythm section is powerful, since Becker can hardly do wrong on the bass.
 The deliberate, measured drum performance actually accentuates Schmidt's riffs very well, perhaps lending even more force to their sonic delivery.